Agenda

 Organizers: Westminster Foundation for Democracy (WFD), World Resources Institute (WRI)

-Open government values of transparency, public participation, and accountability can help governments raise the ambition level of their climate commitments.
-This session will highlight emerging innovations and best practices across the region from the vantage points of research, legislation, local governance, and civil society.
-Framed on an environmental democracy lens, the speakers will help draw clear links between climate action and some of the most pressing democratic challenges from anti-corruption, freedom of information, public participation, and access to justice.
+Framed on an environmental democracy lens where the participation of the public is key to more sustainable climate action, this session will highlight emerging innovations and best practices across the region from the vantage points of research, legislation, local governance, and civil society.
+Speakers will help draw clear links between climate action and some of the most pressing democratic challenges from anti-corruption, freedom of information, public participation, and access to justice.

 AI, Digital Transformation And Its Governance